How to Get Incontinence Supplies Covered by Michigan Medicaid

 • Must be a Michigan Medicaid recipient.

-• Depending your insurance, a signed Certificate of Medical Necessity (documented proof from your doctor within the last 6 months that your items are medically necessary) and / or a prescription from your healthcare provider.
+• Depending on your insurance, a signed Certificate of Medical Necessity (a document from your doctor within the past 6 months verifying your items are medically necessary) and / or a prescription from your healthcare provider.

-Michigan's Medicaid Managed Care Plans
+Navigating Medicaid Managed Care Plans in Michigan

 • United Healthcare.